-Morning Examination - 9am - candidates arrive by 8.30am Afternoon Examination - 2pm - candidates arrive by 1.30pm
+Morning Examination - 9am - candidates arrive by 8.30am Afternoon Examination - 1.30pm - candidates arrive by 1.00pm

-Candidates (with the exception of external candidates) should make their way to the dining room and wait quietly outside awaiting registration and further instructions.
+Candidates (with the exception of external candidates) in Year 11 and 10 should make their way to the F14 and wait quietly outside awaiting registration and further instructions.
+Sixth form students will register and wait in Cafe Oak before being given further instructions.